-An impact of EUR +47 million arising from actuarial gains and losses which decreased the pension plan deficit (a decrease in the related liability) recognised in equity: In relation to the obligations, there was an improvement in the actuarial assumptions used due mainly to the increase in the expected return on the assets and the discount rate.
+An impact of EUR +47 million arising from actuarial gains and losses which decreased the pension plan deficit (a decrease in the related liability) recognised in equity: In relation to the obligations, there was an improvement in the actuarial The changes in liabilities other than current liabilities and borrowings, such as pension obligations (see Note 6.2) and provisions (see Note 6.3), are also analysed.

+assumptions used due mainly to the increase in the expected return on the assets and the discount rate.
 More details are provided in section a) of this Note.